castorini/daam/README.md

 ```

 We'll have docs soon.
-In the meantime, checkout the `GenerationExperiment`, `HeatMap`, and `DiffusionHeatMapHooker` classes, as well as the `daam/run/*.py` example scripts.
+In the meantime, check out the `GenerationExperiment`, `HeatMap`, and `DiffusionHeatMapHooker` classes, as well as the `daam/run/*.py` example scripts.

 ## Running the Demo